 HOW AND WHEN TO PAY

-Like a lot of tradespeople, generally fencers will offer a price that includes materials and labour.
-Sometimes they may do a job labour only, but Simon says he prefers to supply the materials himself but not for the reason you may think.
+Like a lot of tradespeople, fencers generally give a price for materials and labour.
+Sometimes they may do a labour-only job, but Simon says he prefers to supply the materials himself but not for the reason you may think.

 “I prefer to supply the whole job because then I know the materials I’ve got are suitable for that job.